com-480-data-visualization/est-property-prices/docs/milestone_2.md

 - **Extras**:
   - Tooltips provide additional details (e.g., region name, average salary).
+  - Play button that enables to see the progress automatically.
   - Dropdown or toggle options allow users to switch between median and average transaction prices.

 #### Tools and Lectures